Not-Bay/Fortnite-LobbyBot-v2/docs/en/setup.md

 **I'll explain with the premise that you finished procedure above and opened web page**
 May you can see config editor, put bot account's email address etc
 Documentations of each settings are [here](config.md "config.md")
+**If you are on repl and don't set `Password for web server`, other people can see your bot config**

 If configuring has done, press Save button on bottom right and bot will reboot
 After reboot check log and follow to log